Step In or Step Back? How to Recognize (and Stop) Enabling

 Are you helping your kids more than you should be?
 One of the challenges facing parents of children with ADHD, and all the decisions that come along with it, is knowing when to step in to help and when to step back and allow your kids to learn for themselves.

 You usually have to make quick decisions when this question arises.
 Trying to get out the door in the morning, on the verge of being late to school, you have immediate decisions to make: Do I find his backpack and shoes?
 Do I bring food into the car to make sure he eats?
-Do I remind him to take his medicine?
+Do I remind him to take his ADHD medication?

 If that’s not hard enough, you are aware of the watchful (and judging) eyes of spouses, family, and friends that suggest you should be handling things differently.
 As a parent of a complex child, there is always someone around who thinks that you’re not doing it right — or enabling your child’s poor behavior.
 How do you know when or when not to help?